nsapkota417/nsapkota417.github.io/_pages/about.md

 - **AI for healthcare and biomedical discovery**

 Alongside my academic research, I have gained industry experience at <a href="https://www.primevideo.com/" target="_blank">**Amazon**</a>, <a href="https://www.mayoclinic.org/" target="_blank">**Mayo Clinic**</a>, and <a href="https://www.ibm.com/us-en" target="_blank">**IBM**</a>.
-I have published **20+ research papers** in collaboration with hospitals, biology labs, industry partners, and interdisciplinary research groups.
+I have published **20+ research papers** in collaboration with hospitals, industry partners, and interdisciplinary research groups.
 In addition, I have mentored **5+ students** who later published machine learning research and secured academic and industry placements.

 I am currently **seeking full-time Machine Learning Scientist/Engineer roles for 2026**.